rutvikk99/synapse/demos/module2/README.md

     ![The SQL script context menu item is highlighted.](media/synapse-studio-new-sql-script.png "New SQL script")

-4. In the toolbar menu, connect to the **SQL Pool** database to execute the query.
+4. In the toolbar menu, connect to the **SQL** database to execute the query.

     ![The connect to option is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-connect.png "Query toolbar")